kensnyder/poly-crypto/README.md

 # poly-crypto

 **Poly**glot **Crypto**graphy.
-High-level cryptographic functions that are interoperable between NodeJS, PHP 7.0+, and Python.
+High-level cryptographic functions that are interoperable between NodeJS and PHP 7.1+.

 ## Project Goals

-1. APIs that work exactly the same on NodeJS, PHP 7.0+, and Python
+1. APIs that work exactly the same on NodeJS and PHP 7.1+
-1. Packages for Python and Node that can be used on serverless functions without external C bindings
+1. Package for Node that can be used on serverless functions without external C bindings
 1. Two-way symmetric encryption with a key or with password and salt
 1. Password hashing